Free AI Tools for Business Automation in 2026

 There's a persistent myth that AI tools are expensive.
 That you need enterprise contracts, dedicated ML engineers, and five-figure monthly budgets before AI can do anything useful for your business.

 The catch?
-There are hundreds of these tools, and most small business owners don't have time to test them all.
+There are hundreds of these tools, and most small business owners do not have time to test them all.
 So here's the filter: these are tools we've either used ourselves, recommended to clients, or built.
-Each one is free to start, useful on day one, and doesn't require technical skills to set up.
+Each one is free to start, useful on day one, and does not require technical skills to set up.

 Free AI Writing and Content Tools